GitMasterLOL/Oscilloscope-Project/Ideas-and-Drafts/Checklist.md

 ## To Learn
 - How to take power input (look at laptop charger internals)
-- PCB design for op amp
+- PCB design for op amp (mixed signal)
 -

 ---